Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_3/README.md

 ## Masking Sprites

 Systems such as the NES or Sega Genesis allow a transparency in sprites' pallettes, using up one of the colors as the invisible space around the artwork.
 The VMU doesn't have this luxury (after all, it would be hard to dedicate one color to transparency when the VMU can only draw... one color.).
-Programmers for systems developed earlier than the aforementioned NES and Genesis found a clever answer in [Sprite Masking](http://www.breakintoprogram.co.uk/software_development/masking-sprites), explained here spectacularly by BreakIntoProgram.
-LibPerspective's Code for masking sprites is very impressive, and a very useful resource for higher-level VMU programming, albeit far beyond where we're at in our beginners' tutorials at the moment.
+Programmers for earlier systems that lacked this functionality found a clever answer in [Sprite Masking](http://www.breakintoprogram.co.uk/software_development/masking-sprites), explained here spectacularly by BreakIntoProgram.
+Basically, space is cleared for the mask, and then Logic `AND` and `OR` Calls are used to draw the sprite over the mask, keeping the areas around its boundaries "transparent."
+LibPerspective's Code for masking sprites is very impressive, and its implementation is a very useful resource for higher-level VMU programming, albeit far beyond where we're at in our beginners' tutorials at the moment.
 For today, we'll focus on what we need to do mask our sprites, and let LibPerspective handle the rest.
 Conveniently, our syntax isn't changing at all beyond the function we're calling, as we will still supply the X- and Y-coordinates along with the sprite address:

     P_Draw_Sprite_Mask sprite_x, sprite_y, sprite_address